 Civic Leadership Practice

-- Meditate, reflect, journal or pray.
+- Meditation, reflection, or prayer — whichever you prefer.
 (Learn more about the value of solitude here.)

-- OPTIONAL: Join us afterwards for Civic Canvassing at local farmers markets.
+- OPTIONAL (Pre-COVID): Join us afterwards for Civic Canvassing at local farmers markets.

 Feel a sense of responsibility to make a better world?
 We need leaders who can act with courage, wisdom, kindness, vision and integrity.
 Join us and let’s work together to become “the change we wish to see in the world.”

 So what’s a “bodhisattva”?
 Buddhists would (loosely) define it as a person committed to developing the wisdom and compassion they need to act for the benefit of all.
 Psychologists might define it as a self-actualized servant leader who works to put ego aside and act with self-awareness, courage, and kindness.
 It’s a hard concept to tightly define but I hope you get the gist!

 Bringing the concept back to the present moment, Martin Luther King captured the spirit of what we seek to accomplish:

 We must learn to live [and work] together as brothers [and sisters] or perish together as fools.

 It’s going to take more than change in our political leaders and policies to fix what’s broken in the U.S. We need a change in our civic culture, and that starts with real leadership — even if starts with only a small number of people.